Profile

 1. 1

-Soak the chickpeas overnight for about 12 hours, then drain and cook them in plenty of salted water with a whole clove of garlic.
+Soak the chickpeas for 12 hours, then drain and simmer them in plenty of salted water with a garlic clove.

 2. 2

-Take half of the cooked chickpeas and mash them gently with a fork to create a smooth puree.
+Take half of the cooked chickpeas and mash them with a fork to create a smooth purée.

 3. 3